dylanlan/dylanlan.github.io/_posts/2024-01-16-website-updated.md

 - Mileth College to learn about learning
 - Misc for anything that doesn't fit nicely in a category
 - Name Lottery for claiming a new character name
-- Religion for some in-game lore
+- Religion for some in-game lore (NEW: Deoch Mass!)
-- Silly Games for some meta-games
+- Silly Games for some meta-games (NEW: World Records!)